Salahub/chi-pooling/README.md

 the uniformly most powerful (UMP) pooled p-value for a particular restricted beta family.
 Supporting functions to generate examples under different alternative distributions and visualize results are provided alongside this core functionality.
+The package can be downloaded via the command `install_github("Salahub/chi-pool", subdir="pooledCentR")` using `install_github` from the `devtools` package in R.

 ## Scripts